 There is currently no market for our securities.
 Shareholders therefore have no access to information about prior market history on which to base their investment decision.
 Following this offering, the price of our securities may vary significantly due to one or more potential business combinations and general market or economic conditions, including as a result of the COVID-19 outbreak and other events (such as terrorist attacks, natural disasters or a significant outbreak of other infectious diseases).
 Furthermore, an active trading market for our securities may never develop or, if developed, it may not be sustained.
 You may be unable to sell your securities unless a market can be established and sustained.
-Additionally, if the anchor investors purchase all of the units for which they have expressed an interest, approximately 99.3% of the units sold in this offering will be purchased by the anchor investors, assuming no exercise of the underwriter's overallotment option.
-If the anchor investors purchase a significant portion or all of the units for which they have expressed an interest, the resulting concentration of ownership of our securities may consequently reduce the trading volume, volatility and liquidity of any trading market for our securities that may develop.

-Because each unit contains one-half of one redeemable warrant and only a whole warrant may be exercised, the units may be worth less than units of other blank check companies.
+Because each unit contains one-third of one redeemable warrant and only a whole warrant may be exercised, the units may be worth less than units of other blank check companies.

-Each unit contains one-half of one redeemable warrant.
+Each unit contains one-third of one redeemable warrant.
 Pursuant to the warrant agreement, no fractional warrants will be issued upon separation of the units, and only whole warrants will trade.
 If, upon exercise of the warrants, a holder would be entitled to receive a fractional interest in a share, we will, upon exercise, round down to the nearest whole number of Class A ordinary shares to be issued to the warrant holder.
 This is different from other offerings similar to ours whose units include one ordinary share and one whole warrant to purchase one share.
-We have established the components of the units in this way in order to reduce the dilutive effect of the warrants upon completion of a business combination since the warrants will be exercisable in the aggregate for one-half of the number of shares compared to units that each contain a whole warrant to purchase one whole share, thus making us, we believe, a more attractive business combination partner for target businesses.
+We have established the components of the units in this way in order to reduce the dilutive effect of the warrants upon completion of a business combination since the warrants will be exercisable in the aggregate for one-third of the number of shares compared to units that each contain a whole warrant to purchase one whole share, thus making us, we believe, a more attractive business combination partner for target businesses.
 Nevertheless, this unit structure may cause our units to be worth less than if they included a warrant to purchase one whole share.